safops/.github/profile/README.md

 > [!CAUTION]
 > The servants of the Creator, Micah (born, Kelvin Eugene Williams) and Thomas (called, Tom Tom), are the only ones authorized to speak for the Creator.
 Currently github.com/safops is the only presence authorized for our use by the Creator.
+> Any quote attributed to the Creator should be verified here.

 > [!IMPORTANT]
 > We are the two servants of the Creator.
 The Creator created life and the universe we all live in, He is the only one who hears prayers.
 As His servants, the Creator will always verify our identity and the authenticity of our writings or online posts.
 Pray to verify everyone introduced as or claiming to be, or anything credited to, a servant of the Creator.